Lab 2b - Unit Testing Sensors and Actuators

 $ test_control_surfaces

-If the servos are properly connected to the J6 pins of the daughter board, you wwill observe the servos moving, one at a time.
+If the servos are properly connected to the J6 pins of the frontseat board, you will observe the servos moving, one at a time.
 Press ctrl+c to exit.

 3.2 Main propulsion thruster [top]

 WARNING: Always consider that the main thruster is live.
-Do NOT put fingers near the propeller while the thruster is plugged in!
+Do NOT put fingers near the propeller while the thruster is connected!!!

-SeaBeaver II AUVs use a Blue Robotics T200 thrusters (https://bluerobotics.com/store/thrusters/t100-t200-thrusters/t200-thruster-r2-rp/) as the main propulsion thruster.
-Similar to the servo motors, the main thruster is driven by PWM signals signals.
-However, in this case, PWM signals correspond to a speed value of the thruster.
-You can test the main thruster by running test_br_thruster program:
+SeaBeaver III AUVs use a Blue Robotics T200 thruster (https://bluerobotics.com/store/thrusters/t100-t200-thrusters/t200-thruster-r2-rp/) as the main propulsion thruster.
+Similarly to servo motors, the main thruster is driven by PWM signals.
+However, in this case, the PWM signals correspond to a thruster speed value.
+You can test the main thruster by running the test_br_thruster program:

 $ test_br_thruster

 Now you will be asked to provide a thruster percentage value.
-If you are testing the actual Blue Robotics T200 thruster, please do not provide a value beyond 50%.
-20% is a good value to test the Blue Robotics T200 thrusters.
+If you are testing the actual Blue Robotics T200 thruster, do not provide a value beyond 50%.
+20% is a good value for testing the Blue Robotics T200 thrusters.

 3.3 Light Emitting Diode (LED) indicators [top]